snd-sweden/national-pid-recommendations-for-research/pid/landscape-analysis/publications.md

 The ISBN system was designed in the 1960s and as a result, the infrastructure for the identifiers is decentralised and based on print media paradigms.
 ISBNs do not have a single mandated global resolution service, and ISBN metadata is governed by various agencies and publishers.

-In Sweden, ISBN identifiers for research publications may be [assigned by The Royal Library (KB)](https://www.kb.se/isbn-och-utgivning/isbn.html).
+In Sweden, ISBN identifiers for research publications may be [assigned by the National Library of Sweden (KB)](https://www.kb.se/isbn-och-utgivning/isbn.html).

 ## Identifiers for serials